animatlabs/workflow-forge/docs/configuration.md

 using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Options;
+using WorkflowForge.Options;
+using WorkflowForge.Extensions.Resilience.Polly;
+using WorkflowForge.Extensions.Resilience.Polly.Options;
-using WorkflowForge.Configurations;
+using WorkflowForge.Extensions.Validation;
-using WorkflowForge.Extensions.Resilience.Polly.Configurations;
+using WorkflowForge.Extensions.Audit;
-using WorkflowForge.Extensions.Observability.Performance.Configurations;
+using WorkflowForge.Extensions.Persistence;

 // Build configuration
 var configuration = new ConfigurationBuilder()